 Enforcing Pod Security Standards

-As discussed in the introduction for Pod Security Standards (PSS) section, there are 3 pre-defined Policy levels, Privileged, Baseline, and Restricted.
-While it is recommended to setup a Restricted PSS, it can cause unintended behavior on the application level unless properly set.
-To get started it is recommended to setup a Baseline Policy that will prevent known Privileged escalations such as Containers accessing HostProcess, HostPath, HostPorts or allow traffic snooping for example, being possible to setup individual policies to restrict or disallow those privileged access to containers.
+As discussed in the introduction for Pod Security Standards (PSS) section, there are three pre-defined policy levels: Privileged, Baseline, and Restricted.
+While implementing a Restricted PSS is recommended, it can cause unintended behavior at the application level unless properly configured.
+To get started, it's recommended to set up a Baseline Policy that will prevent known privileged escalations such as containers accessing HostProcess, HostPath, HostPorts, or allowing traffic snooping.
+Individual policies can then be set up to restrict or disallow these privileged accesses to containers.

-A Kyverno Baseline Policy will help to restrict all the known privileged escalation under a single policy, and also maintain and update the Policy regularly adding the latest found vulnerabilities to the Policy.
+A Kyverno Baseline Policy helps restrict all known privileged escalations under a single policy.
+It also allows for regular maintenance and updates to incorporate the latest discovered vulnerabilities into the policy.

-Privileged containers can do almost everything that the host can do and are often used in CI/CD pipelines to allow building and publishing Container images.
-With the now fixed CVE-2022-23648 any bad actor, could escape the privileged container by abusing the Control Groups release_agent functionality to execute arbitrary commands on the container host.
+Privileged containers can perform almost all actions that the host can do and are often used in CI/CD pipelines to allow building and publishing container images.
+With the now fixed CVE-2022-23648, a malicious actor could escape the privileged container by exploiting the Control Groups release_agent functionality to execute arbitrary commands on the container host.

-The baseline profile of the Pod Security Standards is a collection of the most basic and important steps that can be taken to secure Pods.
-Beginning with Kyverno 1.8, an entire profile may be assigned to the cluster through a single rule.
-To check more on the privileges blocked by Baseline Profile, please refer here
+The baseline profile of the Pod Security Standards is a collection of the most fundamental and crucial steps that can be taken to secure Pods.
+Starting from Kyverno 1.8, an entire profile can be assigned to the cluster through a single rule.
+To learn more about the privileges blocked by the Baseline Profile, please refer to the Kyverno documentation.

 apiVersion: kyverno.io/v1